reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 new Retryer.Default(1, 100, 10);
 ```

-While the default retryer provided by Feign covers many common retry scenarios, there are situations where you might want to define a custom retryer.
+While the default retryer provided by Feign covers many common retry scenarios, there are situations where we might want to define a custom retryer.
 Here are some motivations for defining a custom retryer:

-1. **Fine-Grained Control**: If you need **more control over the default retry behavior**, such as specifying a different maximum number of retry attempts or a custom backoff strategy, a custom retryer allows you to tailor the behavior to your specific requirements.
+1. **Fine-Grained Control**: If we need **more control over the default retry behavior**, such as specifying a different maximum number of retry attempts or a custom backoff strategy, a custom retryer allows is to tailor the behavior to our specific requirements.

-1. **Retry Logic**: In some cases, you might want to **retry requests only for specific response codes or exceptions**.
-A custom retryer lets you implement your own logic for determining when a retry should occur.
+1. **Retry Logic**: In some cases, we might want to **retry requests only for specific response codes or exceptions**.
+A custom retryer lets us implement our own logic for determining when a retry should occur.

-1. **Logging and Metrics**: If you want to **log or collect metrics related to retry attempts**, implementing a custom retryer provides an opportunity to add this functionality.
+1. **Logging and Metrics**: If we want to **log or collect metrics related to retry attempts**, implementing a custom retryer provides an opportunity to add this functionality.

-1. **Integration with Circuit Breakers**: If you are using circuit breaker patterns in conjunction with Feign, a custom retryer can be integrated with the circuit breaker's state to make more informed decisions about when to retry or when to open the circuit.
+1. **Integration with Circuit Breakers**: If we are using circuit breaker patterns in conjunction with Feign, a custom retryer can be integrated with the circuit breaker's state to make more informed decisions about when to retry or when to open the circuit.

-1. **Non-Standard Retry Strategies**: For scenarios that do not fit the standard retry strategies provided by the default retryer, such as rate-limited APIs or APIs with specific retry requirements, you can define a custom retryer tailored to your use case.
+1. **Non-Standard Retry Strategies**: For scenarios that do not fit the standard retry strategies provided by the default retryer, such as rate-limited APIs or APIs with specific retry requirements, we can define a custom retryer tailored to our use case.

-Here's an example of implementing a custom `Retryer` in OpenFeign.
-It specifically retries `HTTP 401` errors.
+Here's an example of implementing a custom `Retryer` in OpenFeign:
 ```java
 public class CalculatorRetryer implements Retryer {
     /**